 Hospital.
 Nat and Joan display little Frankie from behind the glass of the nursery, and the gang coos at them while Donna catches the precious moments on videotape.
 David shuffles toward Donna and sheepishly tells her he's been on edge lately with the whole MZA thing, and she reminds him that she's not the enemy and therefore he doesn't always need to behave like such a giant douchebag toward her.
 Brandon and Steve discuss their thoughts on having children one day, and both agree that it's important to find love and help populate the next generation.

 Friendship House.
 Kelly serves the residents leftover wedding cake...and it looks delish.
 Hal eagerly cuts into the cake, and Jimmy prompts him to thank Kelly for bringing it for them, but he ignores that cue and just shamelessly chows down.
-Later, in the kitchen, Jimmy asks Kelly how the wedding went, and she tells him that the ceremony had to be moved to a nearby hospital 'cause the bride unexpectedly went into labor.
+Later, Jimmy asks Kelly how the wedding went, and she tells him that the ceremony had to be moved to a nearby hospital 'cause the bride unexpectedly went into labor.
 Jimmy asks her if she brought a date to the event, and she tells him she's not dating anyone at the moment...then gets into her relationship history with Brandon and says she was displeased at seeing him and Lily all over each other.
 She also snarks about her arch-frenemy, Valerie, who made sure she was well aware of the fact that Brandon and Lily spent the night together.
 Jimmy astutely points out that she lets Valerie win whenever she lets her get to her this way, and advises her to avoid melancholy and love life more.
 As if that's going to happen.